metalalive/RobotCarRPi/README.md

 * normalize the point ((x,y) in image coordinator) we clicked for the frame, the normalized (x,y) value will be in the range of -1 to 1.
 * add label information (normalized point & the path of the image ) to csv file.

+I ended up with 10 videos, and ~15000 image examples with labels.

 ### Why Tensorflow C++ ?